htcondor/htcondor/docs/man-pages/condor_token_list.rst

 *SEC_TOKEN_DIRECTORY*; multiple tokens may be saved in each file (one per line).

-The output format is simply a dump of the JSON Web Token contents, one per line.
+The output format is a list of the deserialized contents of each token, along with the file name containing the token, one per line.
 It should not be considered machine readable and will be subject to change in future release of HTCondor.